 - Qatar Airways

 It also serves as a major center for air cargo / freighting with daily direct and indirect flights connecting every part of the globe.
-There are about 20 domestics airports that conveys passengers and goods to the international airports.
-There are ongoing development activities to expand the airports to accommodate more passengers and dedicated air cargo platforms.
+There are about 20 domestic airports that convey passengers and goods to the international airports.
+There are ongoing development activities to expand the airports to accommodate more passengers and establish dedicated air cargo platforms.

-Nigeria’s rail system consists of almost 4,000 km of railroad.
-The railway connects the North and South of the country and is, besides passenger traffic, used to transport agricultural products and other commodities to cities for warehousing.
-Ongoing developments are in progress.
+Nigeria’s rail system covers almost 4,000 km of railroad and connects the North and South of the country.
+In addition to conveying passengers, it is used to transport agricultural products and other commodities to cities for warehousing.
 Massive efforts are underway to rehabilitate the Cape gauge network and construct a new standard gauge network with introduction of modern coaches.

 Nigeria has the 29th longest road network (193,200 km) in the world.
-The road network connects the hinterland to the cities and connects the country to neighbouring countries in the ECOWAS sub-region.
-Over 90% of regional trade are carried out using road transportation.
-Road networks are used for transporting exportable goods to the sea and air ports as well.
+The road network connects the hinterland to the cities as well as neighbouring countries in the ECOWAS sub-region.
+Over 90% of regional trade is carried out using road transportation.
+Road networks are used for transporting exportable goods to the sea and air ports.

 - Ensure that the exporter prepares documentation appropriately by checking draft documents to avoid challenges related to deliveries and payment

-- Use the INCOTERMS that best suit the product you are buying and that are agreeable to seller and buyer
+- Use the INCOTERMS that best suit the product you are buying and that are agreeable to both parties

 NPA (Nigerian Ports Authority) is the federal government agency operating the Nigeria ports.
 All their operations are carried out under the supervision of the federal Ministry of Transportation.
 The body offers a wide range of services including: